Industry News

 Automate reminders and notifications

-This avoids manual reminders.
+This avoids manual chasing.

-Connect online proofing to other tools
+Connect online proofing with other tools

 An online proofing tool should be able to integrate with the software already used by teams, such as project management tools, DAMs or Adobe suites.